 Adams has described Kidnap as a piece concerned with the notion of giving up control.
 It asks in what ways we, as audience members, give up control to the performers on stage, and why do we do that.
-The work explores the process of relinquishing control within a performative setting as an experience that might illuminate surrendering control in other aspects of our lives, such as when getting angry, drunk high on drugs, through politics, or by following religious leaders.
+The work explores the process of relinquishing control within a performative setting as an experience that might illuminate surrendering control in other aspects of our lives, such as when getting angry, drunk or high on drugs, through politics, or by following religious leaders.
 ‘Clearly’, says Adams, ‘there is something about giving up control that we actually like, that we are drawn to.
-And this is so counter to the Westernised notion of the agency of the individual. … Why do we leach so much agency away from ourselves?’
+And this is so counter to the Westernised notion of the agency of the individual. […] Why do we leach so much agency away from ourselves?’
 Inviting audience members themselves to become the protagonists of the work was the ‘ultimate destination of that process of enquiry’ (Adams, 2007).
 Kidnap captured the zeitgeist of its times, predating Big Brother which was launched a year later in 1999, by interrogating issues of surveillance and control in a poignant, challenging and daring manner.
 A unique piece of work, it was bound to generate both strong responses and some numbness.
 James Rampton of The Independent asked the (ever-present) question, ‘but is it art?’ while trying to understand what might induce audience members to pay an entry fee of £10 for the privilege of being spied upon, abducted, imprisoned and ‘generally abused for two days’ (Rampton, 1998).
 In the same paper, Judith Palmer repeatedly compared Kidnap to an S&M experiment, focusing on Debra who, (apparently ‘chin quavering’) responded to the press straight after her experience that, though Blast Theory were performing, for her ‘it was real’ (Palmer, 1998).
 Kidnap was a daring piece of work that raised potent political questions about issues of agency and control, responsibility and surveillance.
-In many ways Kidnap was ahead of its time, predating several artistic practices that have since used surveillance and live broadcasting in different ways, including works that use surveillance technology to subvert its dominant practices, known as ‘surveillance art’ (see McGrath, 2010 and Dixon, 2007, 43756).
+In many ways Kidnap was ahead of its time, predating several artistic practices that have since used surveillance and live broadcasting in different ways, including works that use surveillance technology to subvert its dominant practices, known as ‘surveillance art’ (see McGrath, 2010 and Dixon, 2007, 437–56).

 Desert Rain (1999)